BT3040-TP-Report-Team-7/BT3040-TPA/README.md

 ## AMP Prediction App

-This Streamlit application predicts Anti Microbial Peptides (AMPs) using multiple machine learning models and Principal Component Analysis (PCA) models.
+This Application predicts Anti Microbial Peptides (AMPs) using multiple machine learning models and Principal Component Analysis (PCA) models.
 The app allows users to input a peptide sequence and returns predictions from various models, along with an ensemble prediction.

 ### Features